RazerM/orbital/doc/installation.rst

 Installation
 ************

-The Orbital package can be installed on any system running **Python 3**.
+The Orbital package can be installed on any system running **Python 2.7 or 3**.

 The recommended installation method is using ``pip``.